serlo/frontend/README.md

 export default HelloWorld
 ```

+This example makes use of [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
 On wide screens, both paragraphs are shown next to each other:

 ![](https://user-images.githubusercontent.com/13507950/76287324-7d9fba80-62a4-11ea-9f59-6d682aa8ac36.png)